omgnetwork/honted/docs/tendermint_blockchain_design.md

-  Tendermint might provide tools: https://github.com/tendermint/tendermint/issues/1134, however for now, we don't punish this, as this only means that the byzantine proposer will crash in the next block (will not escalate)
+  Tendermint might provide tools: https://github.com/tendermint/tendermint/issues/1134, however for now, we don't punish this, as this only means that the byzantine proposer will crash in the next block (will not escalate).

   This can potentially be done in `DeliverTx` call to the `honted` ABCI app, but only if Tendermint sends the proposer's `pub_key`, which it currenlty doesn't.